-The information set forth in Item 1 of Part I of this Quarterly Report on Form 10-Q in Note 18, "Commitments and Contingencies" under the captions "Settlement Agreement Tax Deduction" and "Environmental Matters" is incorporated herein by reference.
-See also Part I, Item 3, "Legal Proceedings," of our 2021 Form 10-K.
+The information set forth in Item 1 of Part I of this Quarterly Report on Form 10-Q in Note 18, "Commitments and Contingencies" under the captions "Settlement Agreement Tax Deduction," "Securities Class Action," and "Environmental Matters" is incorporated herein by reference.
+See also Part I, Item 3, "Legal Proceedings," of our 2021 Form 10-K, as subsequently updated by our Quarterly Report on Form 10-Q.